-To embed an Instagram feed to your website, connect your Instagram account to a social media tool like Walls.io, set your rules for what you want to see, change the layout, and then copy and paste the embed code into your site's HTML.
+To embed an Instagram feed to your website, connect your Instagram account to a social media tool like Walls.io.
+Then, set your rules for what you want to see, change the layout, and copy and paste the embed code into your site's HTML.
 The feed updates automatically as new posts come in, so you don't have to do anything.

 By